 Will I get to keep my property?

 California law states that all property acquired during a marriage are subject to a 50-50 split.
 This includes such items as your retirement account, as long as contributions were made to the fund while you were married.

 Dividing this property can be a very challenging ordeal, and you need to make sure that you have a clear idea of what will be subject to this process.
 Do not agree to anything until you have talked to your attorney.

 Do I really need a divorce attorney?

-You might have friends or family who has been through a divorce, and they might be telling you that you do not need a lawyer to help you.
-Before you take their advice and make decisions about your future, you have to understand that each and every divorce is different.
+You might have friends or family who have been through a divorce, and they might be telling you that you do not need a lawyer to help you.
+Before you take their advice and make decisions about your future, you have to understand that every divorce is different.
 Your divorce has issues that are specific to you, and only you.

 Your Trusted Attorneys Guiding You Through Your Difficult Times

 We know that you want to know more about what will happen with your divorce, and we welcome the chance to speak to you about your case.
-Call 707-387-0668 or send us an email to schedule your consultation.
-We have offices located in Santa Rosa, Petaluma and Sonoma.
+Call 707-387-0668 or send us an email to schedule your consultation with Kathleen J. Smith, Attorney at Law.
+We have offices located in Santa Rosa and Sonoma.